TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 ### Inline

 &#96;Backticks&#96; designate `inline code`, and will render all wrapped content literally.
-Use them for short code quotations, field names, or file names:
+Use them for short code quotations, math formulas/calculations, field names, or file names:

 ~~~markdown
 Write these in the `script` tag of a skeleton HTML file.